Lower bounds for incidences: Introduction

 \subsection{Acknowledgements}

 Thanks to Tuomas Orponen and Damian D{\k a}browski for stimulating conversations about their recent paper \cite{dabrowski2024} and connections to the present work.
 Thanks to Henry Cohn and Larry Guth for helpful conversations during the writing of the paper.
+Thanks to Noah Kravitz for helpful comments about the exposition.
+Many thanks to an anonymous referee for detailed comments that improved the paper.